stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 If there is no dependency needed and all your code is in one file, you can also upload the file directly, and we will generate the package.json and zip file for you.

-The JS version you should target is ES5, but you can assume runtime services for ES6 (provided by babel-polyfill, preloaded), and you are encouraged to use babel to compile from ES6 to ES5.
 Our [Github repository](https://github.com/Stanford-Mobisocial-IoT-Lab/thingpedia-common-devices)
-also provides an easy way to compile and generate the zip file.
+also provides an easy way to generate the zip file.
-Simply clone the repository and put your ES6 code into a folder and run `make`.
+Simply clone the repository and put your code into a folder and run `make`.

-For the package.json file, don't wrory about the additional attributes _thingpedia-metadata_ and _thinepedia-version_ which appear in examples we provided.
-They will be generated automatically when you upload your code to Thingpedia with proper device metadata which we will introduce later.
+For the package.json file, don't worry about the additional attribute _thingpedia-version_ which appear in examples we provided.
+The attribute will be generated automatically when you upload your code to Thingpedia with proper device metadata.

 The primary entry point (i.e., the one named as "main" in package.json) should be a _device class_.
 You would instantiate the device class